MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.es-ES/OfficeUpdates/monthly-channel-2017.md

 ### <a name="skype-for-business-feature-updates"></a>Skype Empresarial: Actualizaciones de características
 -   **Inserción de vínculos** Agregue un vínculo a la mensajería instantánea y a los chats de grupo y proporcione un texto descriptivo para el vínculo en lugar de la dirección URL completa.
 -   **Screen sharing notification:** A notification displays in the conversation window when you’re sharing a screen in an IM conversation or when screen sharing continues after you leave a meeting.
 The notification reminds you that you are still sharing your screen and makes it easy to stop sharing by using the “Stop Sharing” button.
--   **Compatibilidad con Windows Information Protection (WIP):** Skype empresarial ahora es compatible como una aplicación de trabajo en curso.Al agregar Skype a la lista de aplicaciones permitidas, indica a Windows que no administra los datos personales.Windows protegerá los datos en nombre de Skype empresarial.
+-   **Compatibilidad con Windows Information Protection (WIP):** Skype Empresarial ahora se admite como aplicación de solo trabajo protegida con WIP.
+Si se agrega Skype a la lista de aplicaciones permitidas, Windows reconocerá que la aplicación no procesa datos personales y protegerá los datos en nombre de Skype Empresarial.
 [Más información](https://aka.ms/wiptechnet)

 ### <a name="skype-for-business-non-security-updates"></a>Skype Empresarial: Actualizaciones no relacionadas con la seguridad
 -   Change message for attempted calls to users with audio disabled by policy from "Cannot complete the call" to "Cannot call because an IT administrator has restricted audio.
 Try using instant messaging or email instead and ask to check with their IT administrator."